google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes the inverse hyperbolic cosine of X. Generates an error if X is a finite value less than 1.
+Computes the inverse hyperbolic cosine of X. Generates an error if X is a value less than 1.

 ### SIN